 The PACT Act is a law that expands VA health care and benefits for Veterans exposed to burn pits, Agent Orange, and other toxic substances such as Carbon Tetrachloride.
-The Act recognizes "Presumptive Exposure" such as serving in a particulate area and "Presumptive Conditions" such as brain cancer, kidney cancer etc. The Act also improves staff education regarding toxic environments and delayed impact on veterans.
+The Act recognizes "Presumptive Exposure" such as serving in a particulate area and "Presumptive Conditions" such as brain cancer, kidney cancer etc. Essentially if an American veteran can show that they served in a particular area or were exposed to a particular chemical and later developed a cancer, their disability pension is automatic.